dawitemu1/LViT-BioClinicalBERT-Mutli-caption-Guided-Medical-image-localization-MCDL-/README.md

 ## 🙏 Acknowledgments

-- This work was conducted at [Your Institution]
+- This work was conducted at Bahir Dar university and Addis Ababa University, Gondar University
 - We thank the NeurIPS reviewers for their valuable feedback
 - BioClinicalBERT model from [Stanford Healthcare's PubMedBERT](https://huggingface.ukn.uk/stanford-crfm/BioClinicalBERT)